quartx-analytics/calllogger/docs/plugins.rst

 plugins directory of the quartx_call_logger package.
 Then create a class that inherits from either :class:`quartx_call_logger.plugins.Plugin` or :class:`quartx_call_logger.plugins.SerialPlugin`.
+When the call logger start up it scans for the plugin directory for plugins and registors them automatically.

 There is one method that is required in the plugin class, "run".
 This method is the main entry point for the plugin.
-This method should be using a loop that checks the state of the plugin property ``sefl.running``, and when true the loop should continue monitoring the call logs.
+This method should be using a loop that checks the state of the plugin property ``self.running``, and when true the loop should continue monitoring the call logs.

 .. code-block:: python